peterpeterparker/daviddalbusco.com/src/blog/building-a-github-actions-integration-with-oidc-authentication.md

 ---

-## How It Works
+## Introduction

-Authenticating CI/CD pipelines without long-lived secrets is not a new concept and, even though I kind of randomly learned about it, GitHub Actions has been supporting OpenID Connect for a while now.
+Authenticating CI/CD pipelines without long-lived secrets is not a new concept and, even though I kind of randomly learned about it, GitHub Actions has been [supporting OpenID Connect](https://docs.github.com/en/actions/concepts/security/openid-connect) for a while now.

 The idea is simple: instead of storing a secret that can leak, rotate, or be forgotten, the CI generates a short-lived token — a JWT that proves _where_ the workflow is running: which repository, which branch, which actor.

 The twist is that the other end is not a typical server.
-The satellite is a Rust WASM container running on the Internet Computer, where you cannot simply store sensitive secrets and call it a day.
-The verification has to be done properly, and entirely on the blockchain.
+In Juno, the developer's application is in a Rust WASM container (which I call a Satellite) running on the Internet Computer.
+Since the underlying infrastructure is a public blockchain, sensitive information has to be handled carefully — secrets cannot simply be stored and trusted the way they would on a traditional server.

 That's what makes the implementation a bit particular, and why the flow ultimately goes through quite a few steps and assertions.